 - Grade 3 – Partial Bony Impaction: There is enough space to allow the wisdom tooth to partially erupt.
 However, the tooth cannot function properly in the chewing process, and its position creates cleaning problems, among others.

 - Grade 4 – Complete Bony Impaction: There is NO space for the tooth to erupt.
 It remains embedded in the jaw bone.
-A small amount of the tooth crown may be visable.
+A small amount of the tooth crown may be visible.
 The impacted wisdom tooth may also be in an unusual position and difficult to remove.
 This situation can also arise when the shape or size of the jaw bone and other facial structures make removal of this tooth significantly more complex.